muggy8/improbable/from-me-to-me/a9bIQF8s.md

 Inside the bathroom, I saw a strange looking rod sticking out of the ground with another one attached to the top of it near the center of the wall to our side.

-It seemed like the rest of the room was build around this singular pipe with a barrle to the back and a shallow water container closer to the door.
+It seemed like the rest of the room was build around this singular pipe with a barrel to the back and a shallow water container closer to the door.

-There was another strange thing on the opposit wall offacing the tube sticking out of hte gorund that seemed to be for sitting on but I couldn't quite fgure out what it was or what it was for.
+There was another strange thing on the opposite wall facing the tube sticking out of the ground.

+Though this was my first time seeing it, I could tell that it was made for sitting on but I couldn't quite figure out what it was or what it was for.

-"Melody, can you fill the barrle there with water and heat it up?"
+"Melody, can you fill the barrel there with water and heat it up?"
 Phanna asked.

 "H-How?"

 "Oh, that thing there is a water source of some kind.
 I saw Mikay draw some water out of it a while back.
-I think you're supposed to move the leaver up and down to to get water out I think." said Phanna pointing to the wet pipe with the werid handle by the wall.
+I think you're supposed to move the leaver up and down to to get water out I think." said Phanna pointing to the wet pipe with the weird handle by the wall.

 I walked over to the pipe and started moving the handle up and down.

 It was heavy, I could barely lift it up but I gave it my best anyways.

-Soon enough, water was flowing slowy out of the pipe and onto the floor.
+Soon enough, water was flowing slowly out of the pipe and onto the floor.

 "Ah!"
 I yelped.

-"Oh right, I think you need to connect that to the top to get water to where it needs to go" said Phanna pointing what seemed like a rope beneeth the shallow bow.
+"Oh right, I think you need to connect that to the top to get water to where it needs to go" said Phanna gesturing the best he could with his hands towards what seemed like a rope beneath the shallow bow.

-I followed Phanna's instructions and attached one end to the top of the pipe and threw the other end into the barrle and began drawing water once again.
+I followed Phanna's instructions and attached one end to the top of the pipe and threw the other end into the barrel and began drawing water once again.

 After a short while, I was exhausted and sat down on the chair looking thing on the other side to catch my breath.